GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Job_Categories_byOccupation_2018.md

 * Percentage of population employed in Essential Jobs was calculated as :
 	*Sum of the workers employed in (<br>
                  - Community and social service occupations, <br>
-                 - Healthcare practitioners and technical occupations,<br>
+                 - Health diagnosing and treating practitioners, Health technologists and technicians, and other technical occupations,<br>
                  - Healthcare support occupations,<br>
                  - Protective service occupations,<br>
                  - Food preparation and serving related occupations,<br>